vLeov/php-chess/docs/ascii.md

-The methods in the `Chess\Ascii` class can be used to convert `Chess\Board` objects into character-based representations such as strings or arrays, and vice versa.
+The methods in the [`Chess\Ascii`](https://php-chess.readthedocs.io/en/latest/ascii/) class can be used to convert [`Chess\Board`](https://php-chess.readthedocs.io/en/latest/board/) objects into character-based representations such as strings or arrays, and vice versa.

 #### `toArray(Board $board, bool $flip = false): array`

-Returns an ASCII array from a `Chess\Board` object.
+Returns an ASCII array given a `Chess\Board` object.

 ```php
 use Chess\Ascii;